Mirror symmetry for honeycombs: Symplectic geometry

 To a Weinstein manifold is associated a canonical \emph{skeleton} $\LL$, given as the union of stable manifolds for flow of the Liouville field $Z$.
 In other words, if we denote by $\phi^t$ the time $t$ flow of $Z$, then the skeleton $\LL_W$ (or just $\LL$ if $W$ is understood) of $W$ is defined by

 The Liouville flow gives a retraction of $W$ onto $\LL.$

 Weinstein manifolds are often understood by gluing together Weinstein pairs.
-A \emph{Weinstein pair} is the data of a Weinstein manifold $W^{2n}$ along with a Weinstein manifold $\Sigma^{2n-2}$ embedded in the ideal contact boundary of $W$, such that $\LL_\Sigma=\LL_W|_\Sigma.$ We refer for details to \cite{E} (or to \cite{GPS1}, where these are called \emph{sectors}).
+A \emph{Weinstein pair} is the data of a Weinstein manifold $W^{2n}$ along with a Weinstein manifold $\Sigma^{2n-2}$ embedded in the ideal contact boundary of $W$, such that the Liouville form on $\Sigma$ is obtained by restriction of the contact form from $\partial W.$ We refer for details to \cite{E} (or to \cite{GPS1}, where these are called \emph{sectors}).
 There is a notion of skeleton for a Weinstein pair $(W,\Sigma),$ defined by

 In other words, the skeleton of a Weinstein pair $(W,\Sigma)$ is the union of $\LL_W$ with the cone (under the Liouville flow) for the skeleton of $\Sigma.$